mayagao/ai-learning-resources/pages/design-tools.md

 {% callout type="warning" title="Version Control" %}
 Always keep non-AI versions of critical assets.
 AI tools can change behavior with updates.
 {% /callout %}

+## The Design Challenges of AI Systems

+Designing with LLMs means dealing with unpredictability and the need for higher-value abstractions.
+Data design is as important as UI, requiring integration with APIs and strategies for managing long-term knowledge.
+The goal is to create systems that make the process from input to output predictable, transparent, and efficient, whether by enhancing existing tools or rethinking how information is processed.

+## Putting It All Together

+Modern AI systems combine models, context, tools, and prompts to deliver intelligent solutions.
+User input is processed by an agent, which may use tool calls and external resources.
+Results are refined and presented to the user.
+Understanding these components helps designers and engineers build more effective, reliable, and user-friendly AI systems.

+## Next Steps

+To deepen your understanding, experiment with prompting techniques, explore tools and MCP servers, build simple agents, and learn about different models.
+Practice combining these concepts in real projects, and remember that mastering AI design is a process of continuous learning and adaptation.